Jobhdez/Convy/README.md

-# convolutional layer to C code
+# convy
-a little compiler that takes a neural net defined with Pytorch and lowers to C code that runs with GCC.
+Convy is a deep learning compiler proof of concept.
+So far this compiler lowers a convolution layer defined in Pytorch to C code.

+Hopefully, I can end up compiling a VGG convolutional neural net :-)

 ## Running the examples